 Mary Ann Shadd Cary was an African American activist, writer, teacher, lawyer, and journalist in the mid-1800s.
-She was also the first black woman publisher in both the United States and Canada.
+She was also the first black woman publisher in the United States and Canada.

 In the meantime, her father, Abraham Shadd, was named President of the National Convention for the Improvement of Free People of Colour in Philadelphia, Pennsylvania, in 1833.
 In 1840, Mary Ann returned to West Chester after being away at school and established a school for black children.
-She also later taught in Norristown, Pennsylvania, and in New York City.
+She also later taught in Norristown, Pennsylvania, and New York City.

 In 1850, Congress passed the Fugitive Slave Act, which deprived fugitive slaves of legal rights and imposed harsh penalties on those who aided fugitive slaves.
 Abraham Shadd moved his family to Canada three years later, settling in North Buxton, Ontario.
-In 1853, Mary Ann founded Canada’s first-antislavery newspaper, the Provincial Freeman, which encouraged blacks to flee America for their freedom.
+In 1853, Mary Ann founded Canada’s first anti-slavery newspaper, the Provincial Freeman, which encouraged blacks to flee America for their freedom.
 With the weekly publication, she became the first Black woman in North America to run a newspaper.
-She also opened a school for both black and white students
+She also opened a school for both black and white students.

 During her later life, Cary was active in the women’s suffrage movement.
-She was a National Woman Suffrage Association member and spoke at their 1878 convention.
+She was a member of the National Woman Suffrage Association and spoke at their 1878 convention.
 She also advocated for the Fourteenth and Fifteenth Amendments at a House Judiciary Committee hearing.
 The Fourteenth Amendment defined citizenship, and the Fifteenth Amendment granted African American men the right to vote.
 While Cary spoke in support of the Fifteenth Amendment, she was also critical of it as it did not give women the right to vote.

 Toward the end of her life, Cary lived in a brick-row house on W Street in Northwest DC.
 Today, the house is listed as a National Historic Landmark as it helps us understand her life and work as an advocate for the equality of all people.

-Mary Ann Shadd Cary died in Washington, DC, on June 5, 1893.
+Mary Ann Shadd Cary died in Washington, D.C., on June 5, 1893.

-© Kathy Alexander/Legends of America, updated November 2022.
+© Kathy Alexander/Legends of America, updated March 2024.

 Also See: